If there’s one common problem that every inhabitant of the Earth is currently facing, it’s climate change.

 Food and Climate Change Facts You Need to Know

 You’ve heard that carpooling and buying more efficient vehicles is good for the planet.
-Perhaps you’ve even participated in Bike to Work Day or dreamed of getting a Tesla to do your part.
+Perhaps you’ve even participated in Bike to Work Day or dreamed of getting an electric car or hybrid to do your part.

 But did you know that agriculture — specifically the breeding and raising of animals for food — contributes more to global warming than transportation?

 And, of course, industrial-scale agriculture and especially animal-based agriculture is one of the planet’s heaviest users of transportation as well.
 Furthermore, animal agriculture is the leading cause of species extinction and ocean dead zones.

 Some of the Major Ways Modern Food Production Affects Climate Change

 - Animal agriculture is a leading cause of deforestation.
 We’re destroying countless acres of land just to grow food (like corn or soy) for livestock, or to create grazing land for cattle.
 And we’re doing it in very delicate ecosystems like the Amazon rainforest.
 Not only does this destroy habitats for already endangered species, but it also releases the carbon dioxide back into the atmosphere that those plants and trees absorbed for us.